tech-qasim/my-minimal-site/src/content/posts/MD-configuration.md

 ---
-title: 'Markdown Post Configuration'
+title: 'Post Configuration'
-description: 'Comprehensive guide for Markdown post configuration in Litos theme'
+description: 'Comprehensive guide for  post configuration in Litos theme'
 pubDate: 2025-05-01
-tags: ['Configuration','Images','Markdown']
+tags: ['Configuration','Images','Post']
 recommend: true
 heroImage: 'MD-Configuration.webp'
 ogImage: 'MD-Configuration.webp'
 ---

-This document provides a comprehensive guide for Markdown configuration in the Litos theme, including front matter settings and image display options.
+This document provides a comprehensive guide for post configuration in the Litos theme, including front matter settings and image display options.

 ## Create a New Post